A bare-metal homelab control layer.

 | Android app | Native app with push notifications, background monitoring (free on GitHub) |

-| Android Pro | Widgets, Live Wallpaper, Ambient Mode, Android Auto - OLED-optimized with burn-in protection, control devices from lock screen |
+| Android Pro | Widgets, Live Wallpaper, Ambient Mode, Android Auto, Wear OS - OLED-optimized with burn-in protection, control devices from lock screen or wrist |

 | File Manager | Dual-pane, copy/move between devices, upload/download to phone |